security-tools

 API Development

-Verify API tokens contain correct data.
-Test authentication flows and token generation.
+Verify API tokens contain correct claims.
+Test authentication flows and confirm token generation is correct.

 Security Audits